This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Do not smoke in your home.
-Go outside to smoke.
-Do not allow others to smoke in your home.
+- Do not smoke or use e-cigarettes in your home.
+Go outside.
+Do not allow others to smoke or use e-cigarettes in your home.

 - Wait to smoke until after a breastfeeding session.
 The harmful chemicals in your breast milk decrease about 1 hour after you finish smoking.